 Skin Prick Test (SPT)

 In prick/scratch testing, a nurse or doctor places a small drop of the possible allergen on your skin.
 Then the nurse will lightly prick or scratch the spot with a needle through the drop.
-If you are allergic to the substance, you will develop redness, swelling and itching at the test site within 20 minutes.
+If you have the immunoglobulin E (IgE) antibodies (proteins in the immune system) toward that allergen, the spot will turn red, swell, and itch within 15 to 20 minutes.
 You may also see a wheal.
 A wheal is a raised, round area that looks like a hive.
 Usually, the larger the wheal, the more likely you are to be allergic to the allergen.

-A positive SPT to a particular pollen allergen does not necessarily mean that a person has an allergy.
-Health care providers must compare the skin test results with the time and place of a person’s symptoms to see if they match.
+A positive SPT to a certain pollen allergen does not necessarily mean you have an allergy.
+Doctors must compare the skin test results with the time and place of your symptoms to see if they match.

 Specific IgE Blood Test